BlerinaP/Application-Movie-Fight/README.md

-##Description
+# Description
-- This application is used to compare to movies.
+- This application is used two compare to movies.

-##Used
+# Used
 - Html5
 - Css3
 - Javascript